Nextiva / Blog / VoIP

 VoIP features our customers love:

 Communication, collaboration, connectivity — VoIP can bring a marked improvement in all aspects.
-All this is for a lower cost as compared to POTS.
+All this is cheaper than POTS.
 So, what’s stopping you from moving to VoIP?

 What is an example of a POTS line?

-The landline phone you have at home is a classic example of a POTS line.
-If not, the telephone you see in elevators is likely a POTS line, too.
+The landline phone at your home is a classic example of a POTS line.
+If not, the telephone you see in elevators is likely a POTS line as well.
 Some offices, too, have POTS lines, but those are increasingly rare in today’s world.
 Typically, POTS lines aren’t connected to a private branch exchange, known as a PBX.
 This means that calls can only occur between one caller at a time.

 Are POTS lines being discontinued?